duinoWitchery/hd44780/README.md

 =========
 ![GPLv3Logo](https://www.gnu.org/graphics/gplv3-127x51.png)

 hd44780 is an open source project for open source projects.
 Those wishing to create closed projects should seek an alternate solution. hd44780 is licensed under the terms of the GNU General Public License v3.0 as opposed to the more liberal licensing terms of the GNU Lesser General Public License (LGPL), MIT, modified BSD, Apache, etc..

+GPL licensing information can found here: https://www.gnu.org/licenses/

 For full details on the licensing of the hd44780 library and its components, see the included licensing file.